-For more information about our services, or to speak with an experienced lawyer with 29 years of courtroom litigation experience who also has 4 years of experience as a police officer and criminal investigator, please contact the Law Offices of Kevin R. Madison, P.C. at (512) 708-1650 for your FREE CONFIDENTIAL consultation.
+For more information about our services, or to speak with an experienced Dallas sexual harassment attorney with 29 years of courtroom litigation experience who also has 4 years of experience as a police officer and criminal investigator, please contact the Law Offices of Kevin R. Madison, P.C. at (512) 708-1650 for your FREE CONFIDENTIAL consultation.
 We have a female Registered Nurse on staff to assist in these cases.

 From our Austin office in Central Texas, we represent clients throughout Texas, including but not limited to: Austin, Dallas, Frisco, Plano, Addison, Carrolton, Farmers Branch, Highland Park, Waxahachie, Waco, Killeen, Hillsboro, Temple, San Antonio, Georgetown, Cedar Park, Round Rock, Pflugerville, San Marcos, New Braunfels, Bastrop, Smithville, Kyle, Buda, Lago Vista, Lakeway, Horseshoe Bay, Marble Falls, Westlake Hills, Dripping Springs, Wimberley, Elgin, College Station, Bryan, Tyler, Houston, Katy, Pearland, Victoria, Palacios, Kerrville, Fredericksburg, Boerne, Hunt, Medina, Bandera, Johnson City, Corpus Christi, South Padre Island, El Paso, McAllen, Brownsville, Harlingen, Laredo, Lubbock, Midland, Odessa, Amarillo, Abilene.